Have you injured your Anterior Cruciate Ligament (ACL)?

-For further information on making the best recovery possible from your ACL surgery, please call your closest Melbourne clinic and ask to speak to one of our sports physiotherapists.
-Or, you can simply book online instantly and we'll show you the next steps with your ACL rehab.
+For further information on making the best recovery possible from your ACL surgery, please call your closest Melbourne physiotherapy clinic and ask to speak to one of our sports physiotherapists.
+Or, you can simply book online instantly and we'll show you the next steps with your ACL physiotherapy rehabilitation.

 Adams, D., et al., Current Concepts for Anterior Cruciate Ligament Reconstruction: A Criterion–Based Rehabilitation Progression.
 The Journal of orthopaedic and sports physical therapy, 2012.
 42(7): p.
 601.